 Does a team have to be 3 people or can we have a team of 2, with 1 person doing 2 disciplines?

 Team entries must comprise of 3 different people.
-A relay team may consist of a mixture of Bolton Council employees and NHS employees if you wish.
+A relay team must have a minimum of two NHS employees with the third member being a Friend or Relative

 Can I enter on my own?